Our Purpose

 -

-Career Empowerment Coach & Founder of Chronicles of a Female Engineer
+STEM Empowerment Coach & Founder of Brenda Denbesten Coaching

-Brenda is a chemical engineer with extensive experience in mining and manufacturing in global organisations.
-Brenda is dedicated to de-mystifying engineering and empowering women in STEM to enjoy and excel in their careers.
+Brenda is a chemical engineer with extensive experience in mining, manufacturing and construction in global organisations.
+Brenda is dedicated to creating inclusive workplaces and empowering women in STEM to enjoy and excel in their careers.
 She is passionate about women’s roles in shaping our world and being a visible change agent.

 -